Xexer/abap-feature-matrix/wiki/abap-sql.md

 ## SELECT FROM @itab
 [SAP Help](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapselect_itab.htm)

 An internal table can be specified as a data source data source of a query.
 This statement cannot be executed on all database systems, if the data from the internal table needs to be passed to the database.
+You can find more information on this topic and the supported features in the wiki on the topic "[ABAP SQL Table Buffer Engine](https://github.com/Xexer/abap-feature-matrix/blob/main/wiki/abap-concepts.md#abap-sql-table-buffer-engine)".

 ## Operator LIKE
 [SAP Help](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_sql_expr_logexp.htm)